MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/ui-customization.md

 ---|---
 `public str parmSubHeader(str _subHeader = cardSubHeader)` | The subheader is the third line of the occurrence card shown in the screenshot.
 `public str parmStatusMessage(str _statusMessage = statusMessage)` | The status message represents the status of the process and has a colored background.
-`public ProcessExecutionOccurrenceCardStatusColor parmStatusColor(ProcessExecutionOccurrenceCardStatusColor _statusColor = statusColor)` | The color of the background which contains the status message.
+`public ProcessExecutionOccurrenceCardStatusColor parmStatusColor(ProcessExecutionOccurrenceCardStatusColor _statusColor = statusColor)` | The color of the background that contains the status message.

 ### ProcessScheduleIShowOccurrenceCalendarView interface

-This interface must be implemented by forms which will display the weekly calendar view.
+This interface must be implemented by forms that will display the weekly calendar view.
 The **ProcessScheduleSeries** form is an example of a form that implements this interface.

 Method | Description
 ---|---